Skip to content

 Why are coated strings so expensive?

-You may have noticed that coated strings are more expensive in comparison to a standard, uncoated guitar strings, and this is true.
-However, if you sit down and calculate, how many uncoated string sets would you need to buy in order to keep the same consistency and fresh feel, you will find out Elixirs are actually cheaper!
+You may have noticed that coated strings are more expensive in comparison to standard, uncoated guitar strings, and this is true.
+However, if you sit down and calculate, how many uncoated string sets would you need to buy to keep the same consistency and fresh feel, you will find out that Elixirs are actually cheaper!

 Don’t be one of those guitarists who is proud of how rarely they change their guitar strings!
 Your guitar strings are a crucial part of your instrument.
 Playing with an old, rusty set of strings on a dirty, gunked up fretboard is not a cool thing!